Baked Alaska (influencer): Alt-right figure

 After leaving BuzzFeed in 2016, Gionet traveled as Milo Yiannopoulos' Dangerous Faggot Tour manager.
 He later stopped working for Yiannopoulos, who reportedly found his views too extreme.

 In May 2016, Gionet was introduced to then-candidate Donald Trump, and Trump signed Gionet's arm next to where he had Trump's face tattooed.
 Later that month, Gionet released the song "MAGA Anthem", which featured pro-Trump lyrics and amassed more than 100,000 views on YouTube.
 Mike Cernovich then hired Gionet to work on a project dedicated to gathering Trump supporters.
 Following the 2016 presidential election, Gionet continued his pro-Trump activism, delivering speeches and participating in multiple rallies.

 Gionet was also known for spearheading the #DumpKelloggs and #TrumpCup hashtag campaigns. #TrumpCup was a Twitter trend in November 2016; following allegations that a Starbucks employee refused to write "Trump" on a cup, Gionet began a campaign instructing patrons to claim their name was "Trump", forcing baristas to write it.
 The hashtag trended with more than 27,000 tweets in the span of two days. #DumpKelloggs was an attempted boycott in response to Kellogg pulling ads from Breitbart.

 In late 2016, conflict arose between Cernovich and Gionet when Gionet made antisemitic remarks on Twitter, claiming the media was "run in majority by Jewish people".
 Gionet was disinvited from DeploraBall, an unofficial inaugural ball for the alt-right.
 Gionet later mended his relationship with Cernovich, saying that he had been "heated" when he made those posts, and that he had misspoken.

 In February 2017, Gionet called for a boycott of Netflix in response to the announcement of Dear White People.
 He claimed that the show was "anti-white" and promoted "white genocide".
-In July 2017, Gionet wrote and self-published a book, Meme Magic Secrets Revealed, through Amazon.
-The book was removed as a copyright violation due to its use of Pepe the Frog on the cover.
+In July 2017, Gionet self-published through Amazon the book Meme Magic Secrets Revealed; it was removed as a copyright violation due to its use of Pepe the Frog on the cover.
 Also that year, Gionet participated in an alt-right rally outside the Lincoln Memorial in Washington, D.C., and later addressed participants at the white nationalist Unite the Right rally in Charlottesville, Virginia, on August 11, 2017.
 At the Unite the Right rally, he marched and chanted, "You will not replace us", "White Lives Matter", and "I'm proud to be white".
 Gionet was maced by unknown assailants during the rally; a video which showed him pouring milk on his face to try to neutralize the chemical went viral in September 2017.

 On social media, Gionet has frequently promoted the Fourteen Words, a white supremacist slogan.
 He has also hosted an online talk show in which he interviewed far-right personalities such as neo-Nazi Richard B. Spencer.
 He was permanently banned from Twitter after posting a photoshopped image of Laura Loomer, a Jewish far-right activist, inside a gas chamber.
 In December 2022, Gionet had his original Twitter account reinstated.